ayush4ise/budgeted-attack-defense-game/README.md

 The following estimators are currently supported in the `UtilityFunction` class:

 - **Quadratic**: Quadratic utility function, with no interactions between allocations.

+## Abbreviations

+The following abbreviations are used in defining some of the models and data files:

+- lhs100: Latin Hypercube Sampling with 100 samples
+- dLoss: Defender's Loss
+- aGain: Attacker's Gain
+- (1,1,0.1): Parameters for the utility functions, where 1 is the alpha value, 1 is the beta value, and 0.1 is the A value
+- qni: Quadratic Non-Interactive
+- random20: Random sampling of 20 data points

 ## Results